gopinathsjsu/team-project-renaissance/README.md

 - Added function in backend to display records containing credit/debits for transfer funds and rendered on page.
 - Rendered transaction in a time period for external billpay page.
 Worked on UI and backend for search bar functionality

+Gayathri:
+- Added recurring period column in transfer funds
+- Worked on project documentation

 **5/13/2021**

 Surabhi:
 - Tested the application
 - Worked on documentation
 - Added remianing functionalities

+Gayathri:
+- Tests on application before demo
+- Rechecked the health of the deployed ec2 instances

 # To Run the app

 1. yarn init